-The official publication of population data and census maps on March 21, 2011, started the redistricting clock.
+The official publication of population data and census maps starts the redistricting clock.
+This data is typically received about one year after the date of the census.
 As noted, counties have up to 60 days to enact a tentative redistricting plan; municipalities are allotted up to the following 60 days to enact an ordinance or resolution establishing municipal wards; and counties and municipalities are given up to 60 days to establish election districts.
 Each step begins when the previous step is completed and each step must be completed within 60 days.
-The 3 steps should be completed by October 1, 2011.
-All local elections beginning January 1, 2012, must be from the newly established districts.
-The Wisconsin Legislature is given the entire 2011-2012 session to establish legislative district boundaries.
-As a practical matter - so that the 2012 legislative elections can be based on the new districts - the legislature must complete redistricting by early May 2012 to facilitate publication of the first legal notice in May 2012 for the 2012 fall elections.
+The three steps should be completed by approximately October 1, 2021.
+The Wisconsin Legislature is given the entire 2021-22 session to establish legislative district boundaries.
+As a practical matter-so that the 2022 legislative elections can be based on the new districts-the legislature must complete redistricting by mid-March 2022 (§ 10.06 (1) (b), Wis.
+Stats.) to facilitate publication of the first legal notice in March 2022 for the 2022 fall elections.

-Requirement Date/Completed By P.L.
-94-171 file received March 10, 2011 Population data posted on the Redistricting Web site March 21, 2011 Counties adopt tentative supervisory plans June 2011 Municipalities adopt ward plans August 2011 Counties establish supervisory districts October 2011 Cities establish aldermanic districts October 2011 Legislature establishes legislative and congressional districts April 2012
+Requirement Date Completed By P.L.
+94-171 file received March or April 2021 Population data posted on the redistricting Web site March or April 2021

+Requirement Date Completed By Counties adopt tentative supervisory plans June 2021 Municipalities adopt ward plans August 2021 Counties establish aldermanic districts October 2021 Cities establish aldermanic districts October 2021 Legislature establishes legislative and congressional districts March 2022